Wacław Grabkowski

-Wacław Grabkowski (born 28 March 1953) is a Polish multi-prize winning novelist, short story writer and poet.
+Wacław Grabkowski (born 28 March 1953) is a Polish novelist, short story writer and poet.
 He is an author of books for adults and teenagers.
 He has been a member of the Polish Writers Association since 2000.

 Biography

 Grabkowski was born on 28 March 1953 in Wrocław.
 His first published work was a collection of poems published in Sigma magazine in 1979.
 In 2000, his short story Wypalacz drutu ("A Man Who Burns Wire") won the First Prize from the Polish Writers Association and monthly magazine Odra.
 Another short story, Wrocław i trzy harmonie ojca ("Wrocław and father's three harmonicas"), won the First Prize from the Wrocław's Millennium Celebrations Office (Biuro Obchodów Milenium Wrocławia) and Odra magazine.
 In 2003, his second novel Dzieci z Wilczego Kąta ("Children of Wolf's Corner"), won the First Prize in the competition for a contemporary novel, awarded and published by the publishing house ATUT.
 His third novel Park Wschodni ("The East Park"), won the Second Prize in a national competition for a Polish contemporary novel awarded and published by Wydawnictwo Dolnośląskie (The Silesian Publishing) in 2006.